 - Practice some cognitive restructuring (positive self-talk, visualization, and modeling) as well as relaxation techniques to use before the start of your interview.

 Finally, follow these tips for optimal PsyD interview performance:

-- Keep in mind that the evaluation of you as a candidate begins the minute you step on campus.
+- Keep in mind that the evaluation of you as a candidate includes all interactions with program faculty, staff, students and fellow applicants.
 You would be surprised by how often I have heard members of the academic committee question the department secretary, receptionist, and/or current students to get a different perspective of a particular candidate.

-- Before you enter the PsyD interview area, use some power-inducing nonverbal gestures to increase your confidence level.
+- Before your PsyD interview, use some power-inducing nonverbal gestures to increase your confidence level.
 I suggest that you watch Amy Cuddy’s video on the power of nonverbal and the concept of “faking it until you make it” on Ted Talks.

 - Listen carefully and take in all the information offered so that you can learn as much as possible about the school’s culture and resources.

 - Avoid one-word answers even if the interviewer asks a close-ended question.
 Take advantage of the techniques of behavioral interviewing by providing specific examples or short anecdotes to exhibit your strengths and/or experiences.
 For example, if you are asked, “Do you consider yourself a thorough researcher?” don’t just say, “Yes I do,” but refer to what you have accomplished that clearly exhibits how thorough you are as a researcher.
 Telling stories may well set you apart from other candidates and make you particularly memorable.